nditech/demgames/README.md

 ```
 $ sudo fuser -k 9000/tcp
 ```
+#### the app is not updating based on changes made

-3. If content is not updating when you change the data file, it may be caching on the browser.
+If content is not updating when you change the data file, it may be caching on the browser.
 To avoid this, close all incongito windows and try opening a new incognito session.

 ### Contribution